Geothermal Heating and Cooling

 The most common way that homes receive heat is with a forced-air system, such as a furnace or a heat pump.
 These heaters raise the temperature of the air inside their cabinets, and then use a blower fan to gust this heated air through ductwork to the different parts of the house.
 But forced-air isn’t the only option available for winter comfort in a household.
 Radiant systems, such as boilers and in-floor heating, have a number of options that make them excellent alternatives to using forced-air.

 To find out more about radiant heating systems—either for installation or other services—call up the professionals at Collier's Heating & Air Conditioning.
-We work with all types of heaters in Northeastern Indiana and the surrounding areas, and we want to help you find the best cold-weather comfort option for your home.
+We work with all types of heaters in Warsaw, IN and the surrounding areas, and we want to help you find the best cold-weather comfort option for your home.

 Your Satisfaction with every job.